14.00 - 17.00

-Tony Russell-Rose, Managing Director, UXLabs and co-author of Designing the Search Experience, also at City University London
+Tony Russell-Rose, Managing Director, UXLabs and co-author of Designing the Search Experience

 A key driver for change in the enterprise search community is the expectation that search engines should do more than simply deliver ten blue links.
 A focus on relevance, speed and other quantitative metrics may have worked in the past, but if the user experience isn't right, it's wasted effort.
 In this workshop we will:

 - Explore the fundamental concepts of human-centred design for information search and discovery

 - Learn how to differentiate between various types of search behaviour: known-item, exploratory, lookup, learning, investigation, etc.